chembl/tractability_pipeline_v2/README.md

 Bucket 1 (-) Targets with approved (phase 4) PROTAC drug
 Bucket 2 (-) Targets with PROTAC in clinical phase 2 or 3
 Bucket 3 (-) Targets with PROTAC in pre-clinical phase 1
-Bucket 4 (Mathieson et al. 2018) Targets with half-life >24 hours
+Bucket 4 (Mathieson et al. 2018) Targets with max. half-life >24 hours
-Bucket 5 (Mathieson et al. 2018) Targets with half-life 10-24 hours
+Bucket 5 (Mathieson et al. 2018) Targets with max. half-life 10-24 hours
 Bucket 6 (Woong et al. 2011) Targets with known ubiquitination sites
-Bucket 7 (UniProt) Targets with UniProt ubiquitination indication based on keyword:"Ubl conjugation [KW-0832]", which is manually curated from literature
+Bucket 7 (UniProt) Targets with UniProt ubiquitination indication keyword:"Ubl conjugation [KW-0832]", which is manually curated from literature
 Bucket 8 (Europe PMC) Targets mentioned in PROTAC literature
 Bucket 9 (ChEMBL) Targets with SM in ChEMBL with activity on target-based assay (pChEMBL ≥5)